nhsuk/nearby-services-api/README.md

 ## Running the application

-Before running the application for the first time, copy the `.env-sample` into `.env` and replace the values in `.env` Your secrets will not be checked into the repo.

 From the root of the app
 `docker-compose up --build --force-recreate`

 Go [here](http://localhost:3001/nearby?longitude=-1.0751380920410156&latitude=50.82191467285156) for sample use.

 ## Running the tests
+Before running the tests for the first time you need to have a Snyk auth token as `SNYK_TOKEN=`, either created in an `.env` file or added to the `docker-compose-test.yml` *NB* Your secrets should not be checked into the repo.

 From the root of the app
 `docker-compose -f docker-compose-tests.yml up --build --force-recreate`